How Mr. Solnik Achieves Great Results

 Proving Substantial Injury Despite Minimal Medical Care and Delays in Seeking Treatment

 Often, the injured person doesn’t feel substantially injured right away, or hopes the injury will go away without medical assistance.
 There also are times when there is not much a doctor can do for an injury.
-Insurance companies like to argue in these cases that had the person been significantly injured in the collision, they would have gone to an emergency room or sought medical care sooner or had more medical treatment.
-A person should not be punished for trying to care for themselves and for hoping to avoid medical expenses that would be unnecessary.
-When the insurance company has been unwilling to pay a reasonable sum in these situations, Mr. Solnik do not hesitate to take the cases to trial.
+Insurance companies like to argue in these cases that had the person been significantly injured in the collision, the person would have gone to an emergency room or sought medical care sooner or had more medical treatment.
+Mr. Solnik counters that people should not be punished for trying to care of themselves and for hoping to avoid medical expenses that would be unnecessary.
+When the insurance company has been unwilling to pay a reasonable sum in these situations, Mr. Solnik does not hesitate to take the case to trial.

 Going to Trial to Prove the Truth

 When the driver that struck Mr. Solnik’s client’s vehicle swore that she was not at fault because she had the green light, Mr. Solnik took the case to trial and ended up winning even more than he had sued for!

 Defining Injuries Broadly

 Mr. Solnik’s client was injured in a car accident.
 Unfortunately, during her recovery, she developed even worse problems in her arm following her doctor injecting her with a pain medicine.
 It was not sufficiently clear, however, that the doctor had committed malpractice.
 The at-fault driver’s insurance company did not want to pay for the damages arising after the injection, since those damages were not caused directly by the car accident.
 Mr. Solnik got them to pay for those damages anyway.

 Blaming the Injured: Rear End Collisions